harrisonlab/nano_diagnositcs/V_inaequalis/Scab_fungicide.md

 7	039.1_39835	039.1_109795	0.110234471

+According to chi squared there is association between the QTL peak markers, p=0.041967

+Effect size was calculated as (mean effective dose in isolates carrying the resistant genotype - mean effective dose in isolates carrying the susceptible genotype)/standard deviation of effective dose in isolates carrying the susceptible genotype
-According to chi squared there is association between the QTL peak markers, p=0.041967 Effect size is 6.9 for the LG7 QTL and 0.54 for the LG3 QTl
+Effect size is 6.9 for the LG7 QTL and 0.54 for the LG3 QTl

 Find CYP51 gene: